sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 # Scope of Work: Canva B2B Data Pipeline Enhancement
-## Professional Services Engagement
+## Service Delivery Engagement

 ---

-## Document Control
-- **Version:** 1.2
-- **Date:** December 2025
-- **Project Name:** Canva B2B Pipeline H1 2026
-- **Client:** Canva
-- **Service Provider:** Snowflake Professional Services
-- **Engagement Type:** Fixed Scope - Time & Materials
-- **Primary Contact (Snowflake):** Snowflake Professional Services
-- **Primary Contact (Canva):** Jeno

----

 ## Executive Summary

-Snowflake Professional Services will partner with Canva to design, implement, and operationalize a scalable webhook integration pattern for ingesting B2B lead data from third-party sources (Splash, Goldcast, RainFocus, G2) into their Snowflake-based data pipeline using OpenFlow.
+Snowflake Service Delivery will partner with Canva to design, implement, and operationalize a scalable webhook integration pattern for ingesting B2B lead data from third-party sources (Splash, Goldcast, RainFocus, G2) into their Snowflake-based data pipeline using OpenFlow.
 This engagement includes establishing monitoring and alerting frameworks, implementing the first integration, and enabling Canva's operations team to independently launch subsequent integrations.

 **Key Deliverables:**
 - Webhook integration pattern design and documentation